brunokoga/Montevideo/ultimateEquipment_dir/magicArmsAndArmor/weaponSpecialAbilities.md

 **Cost** +1 bonus

-Craft Magic Arms and Armor, _ [death knell](spell_dir/deathKnell#_death-knell_
+Craft Magic Arms and Armor, _ [death knell](spells/deathKnell#_death-knell)_

 Holy

 **Price** +2 bonus; **Aura** moderate evocation; **CL** 7th; **Weight** —

 A _holy_ weapon is imbued with holy power.
 This power makes the weapon good-aligned and thus bypasses the corresponding damage reduction.
 It deals an extra 2d6 points of damage against all creatures of evil alignment.
 It bestows one permanent negative level on any evil creature attempting to wield it.
 The negative level remains as long as the weapon is in hand and disappears when the weapon is no longer wielded.
-This negative level cannot be overcome in any way (including by _ [restoration](spell_dir/restoration#_restoration)_ spells while the weapon is wielded.
+This negative level cannot be overcome in any way (including by _ [restoration](spell_dir/restoration#_restoration)_ spells) while the weapon is wielded.

 Construction Requirements

 **Cost** +2 bonus

-Craft Magic Arms and Armor, _ [holy smite](spell_dir/holySmite#_holy-smite_, creator must be good
+Craft Magic Arms and Armor, _ [holy smite](spells/holySmite#_holy-smite)_, creator must be good

 Huntsman

 **Price** +1 bonus; **Aura** moderate divination; **CL** 7th; **Weight** —

 A _huntsman_ weapon helps its wielder locate and capture quarry.
-When the weapon is held in hand, the wielder gains an enhancement bonus on [Survival](skill_dir/survival#_survival checks made to track any creature the weapon has damaged in the past day.
-It also deals +1d6 points of damage to creatures the wielder has tracked with [Survival](skill_dir/survival#_survival in the past day.
+When the weapon is held in hand, the wielder gains an enhancement bonus on [Survival](skill_dir/survival#_survival) checks made to track any creature the weapon has damaged in the past day.
+It also deals +1d6 points of damage to creatures the wielder has tracked with [Survival](skills/survival#_survival) in the past day.

 Construction Requirements

 **Cost** +1 bonus

-Craft Magic Arms and Armor, _ [detect animals or plants](spell_dir/detectAnimalsOrPlants#_detect-animals-or-plants_
+Craft Magic Arms and Armor, _ [detect animals or plants](spell_dir/detectAnimalsOrPlants#_detect-animals-or-plants)_

 Icy Burst